If you are wondering what EAT stands for in the wonderfully complex world of Google search then you are probably not alone.

 EAT stands for Expertise, Authoritativeness and Trustworthiness all of which are used as guidelines to rate an ideal web page.
-Good EAT means your page will be considered high quality and have a better chance of ranking in high in search results – bad EAT means your web pages could labelled as not up to standard and not feature anywhere visible in Google search results.
+Good EAT means your page will be considered high quality and have a better chance of ranking high in search results – lack of EAT means your web pages could labelled as not up to standard and not feature anywhere visible in Google search results.

 Why is EAT important in SEO?

 If you want your on-page SEO to be good or better still outstanding, you need to have better EAT than your competition in some niches and this is important to remember.

 When we are looking at websites not all are considered equal or ranked in search results according to set criteria.
 Some may require more EAT others won’t depending on the importance of the information the web page is providing.

 Do I need to improve EAT on my website?

 When we talk about authority, trustworthiness and expertise, this isn’t going to necessarily apply to every website.